ageorgieff/auto-service/autoservice/README.md

 This is beta verssion for test purpouses.
 It uses only new API - Odoo v9,  posibly works on v8(not tested).
+Branch 10.0 was removed - this module is compatible.I will reopen 10.0 branch on  v.1.0 -RC or stable.

 ## Installation